thundergnat/Math-Root/README.md

 say root 2.123, 2, 49; # 1.4570518178843194456611350281256273442053818694
 ```

-At the time of this writing, there is another module in the ecosystem, `BigRoot`, that provides similar high accuracy root functionality.
+At the time of this writing, there is another module in the ecosystem, `BigRoot`, that provides similar high precision root functionality.
 It works quite nicely but has several drawbacks for my purposes.
 It is strictly object oriented; no separate general purpose routines.
 It doesn't provide specialized integer root functionality, you would need to calculate a rational root then truncate.
 And, in testing, I find it is about 33% slower on average than this module for Rational roots.
 Even slower for Integer roots.

 The triangular root routines are likely of little practical value, but I went through the trouble of implementation, so figured I may as well include them in the off-chance that someone may find them useful.
 There is no known general formula to solve for triangular roots for 5-simplex or higher r-simplex number.